 The code official should determine whether a particular individual is qualified to be a peer reviewer.
-The prescriptive codes generally afford the code official the discretion to require that plans, computations and specifications be prepared and designed by a design professional licensed or registered by the state to practice as such, even if not required by state law.
+The prescriptive codes generally afford the code official the discretion to require that plans, computations and specifications be prepared and designed by a registered design professional even if not required by state law.
 But the codes are understandably silent on whether the code official has the additional discretion to evaluate whether a design professional is qualified to perform a particular design.
 The code official usually relies on the rules and procedures of their state's professional boards to ensure the qualifications of design professionals.
 Design professionals will initially achieve licensure or registration by a combination of experience and written examinations conducted by the state board.
 Then, their professional conduct is governed by a code of ethics.
 Often, professional societies also have codes of ethics that apply to their members.